gsmello90/data_science/README.md

 # Data Science
-This repository contains all of my Data Science projects
+This repository contains all my Data Science projects